kolayne/Rimokon/README.md

 compromised but then restored), the bot _might_ still receive the malicious commands, even if the corresponding messages were deleted.

-Besides, it is possible that the `!SHUTDOWN` command itself is not marked as processed (because the bot tries to stop itself ASAP), so it might receive this command again when runned next time (and, therefore, exit immediately).
+Besides, it is possible that the emergency shutdown command itself is not marked as processed (because the bot tries to stop itself ASAP), so it might receive this command again when runned next time (and, therefore, exit immediately).

-Thus, it is recommended to run `after_shutdown.py` after you `!SHUTDOWN` the bot before you restart it again.
+Thus, it is recommended to run `after_shutdown.py` after emergency shutdown of the bot before it is restarted.
 It will print all the queued messages (if any) and new incoming messages, while it is running, clearing the queue on the Telegram side.
 After that just stop this process and run `main.py` as usually.